tuxing1986/tc-billing-account-service/README.md

 If the maven build process was successful the unit tests ran without error.

 To verify the 'me/billingAccounts' endpoint the database needs to be updated.
-Please execute the following statements after you connected to the Informix database with URL OLTP_URL (same as in configuration):
+Please execute the following statements after you connected to the Informix database with URL TCS_CATALOG_URL (same as in configuration):

 ```SQL
 INSERT INTO tc_direct_project (project_id, name, user_id, create_date) VALUES (1, 'test', 1, current);